 The purpose of this organization is to expose students to the field of criminal law and encourage awareness of the legal and practical aspects of the criminal justice system.

 The Entertainment Law Society seeks to bring together students who are interested in the intersection of law with music, publishing, comedy and more with professional practitioner in the practice area.

 Environmental Law Society

 The Environmental Law Society seeks to promote environmental activism in the Marquette Law School community by providing information on current environmental issues and cultivating relationships with environmental professionals in the greater Milwaukee area.

 The EPS's mission is to assist law students who are interested in estate planning as a career or who are simply interested in learning more about the field.

 The Society's main purpose is to sponsor fair, serious, and open debate about the need to enhance individual freedom and the role of the courts in saying what the law is rather than what they wish it to be.
 We believe debate is the best way to ensure that legal principles that have not been the subject of sufficient attention for the past several decades receive a fair hearing.
 We hope to contribute to the ideals of free speech, free debate, and the public understanding of the Constitution.

-The Federal Practice Society provides a way for students to become actively involved in areas of the law that practice in federal courts, including bankruptcy, patent law, and constitutional law, to name a few.
-The Society often partners with the Eastern District of Wisconsin Bar Association to hold events for students, attorneys, and judges in the Milwaukee area.
+The Association of Federal Practice (formerly FPS) provides a way for students to become actively involved in areas of the law that practice in federal courts, including bankruptcy, patent law, and constitutional law, to name a few.
+The association often partners with the Eastern District of Wisconsin Bar Association to hold events for students, attorneys, and judges in the Milwaukee area.